 Scorers

 Scorers in Braintrust allow you to evaluate the output of LLMs based on a set of criteria.
 These can include both heuristics (expressed as code) or prompts (expressed as LLM-as-a-judge).
 Scorers help you assign a performance score between 0 and 100% to assess how well the AI outputs match expected results.
 While many scorers are available out of the box in Braintrust, you can also create your own custom scorers directly in the UI or upload them via the command line.
-Scorers that you define in the UI can also be used as functions.
+Scorers can also be used as functions.

 Autoevals